frostbone25/ShaderVisualHelperGuide/README.md

 # ShaderVisualHelperGuide

-A simple documentation repository containing a collection of notes to assist with shader development and checking vectors and how they should look visually.
-Often times during shader development, we can forget what certain vectors are supposed to look like visually when we are checking the terms.
+A simple documentation repository containing a collection of notes and screenshots to assist with shader development when checking vectors and how they should look when displayed visually.
+Often times we can forget what certain vectors are supposed to look like visually when checking terms.

 ### Screen UVs